michaelkielt/azure-database-migration549/README.md

    - Install Azure Data Studio on the VM.

 3. **Connection Establishment:**
-   - Use Azure Data Studio to establish connections to both the local SQL Server and Azure SQL Database.
+   - Use Azure Data Studio to establish connections to the local SQL Server and Azure SQL Database.

 4. **Schema Migration:**
    - Install the SQL Server Schema Compare extension in Azure Data Studio.
-   - Compare and migrate the schema from the on-premise database to Azure SQL Database.
+   - Compare and migrate the schema from the on-premise database to the Azure SQL Database.

 5. **Data Migration:**
    - Install the Azure SQL Migration extension in Azure Data Studio.